viols-code/AN2DL_challenges_2022/README.md

 ### Results
 #### First phase - Development
-In the first phase we achieve the following results:
+In the first phase, with a total of 530 partecipants, our group achieved the following results:
 - EfficientNetb4 - Accuracy: 0.9246  - Position: 21
 - EfficientNetb4 - Accuracy: 0.9151 - Position: 37
 - Xception - Accuracy: 0.8944 - Position: 81